Tourist attraction wise, Nagoya has by far less to offer than Tokyo or let alone Kyoto.

 How to Get There

-Nagoya is Japan’s fourth-largest city, so getting here is a piece of cake from practically everywhere – whether quickly by Shinkansen or more laid-back by express trains.
+Nagoya is Japan’s fourth-largest city.
+Therefore, getting there is a piece of cake from practically everywhere – whether quickly by Shinkansen or more laid-back by express trains.
 Of course, there is also a large number of long-distance buses serving Nagoya.

 The Chubu Centrair International Airport is located on an artificial island in Ise Bay 35 kilometers south of the city center.